pattyjula/scaling-octo-waffle-webscraping/README.md

 ## Second
 Run `scrape_RSO_content.py` to capture PINs with under the Rent Stabilization (RSO) ordinance.
 As a courtesy there is a pause, `time.sleep(0.02)`, between each request.

+## Content
+Input CSV is found in the Resources folder.
+It is a subset of parcel data because of free repository file size limitations.